Financial Toolset

 How FICA Taxes Affect Your Paycheck

-• Medicare Tax: 1.45% of all gross wages.
+• Medicare Tax: 1.45% of your total gross pay, with no cap.

 Real-World Examples